Tranz Rail: Performance

 The total number of tonnes transported by New Zealand Rail and Tranz Rail from 1995 increased between 1993 and 2003, peaking in 2000.

 Rail freight volumes 1993 – 2003 (year ending 30 June):

 Securities Commission investigation

 In late 2004, the New Zealand Securities Commission launched an investigation into the company regarding alleged insider trading.
-In June 2007 David Richwhite (along with his shell company Midavia Rail, formerly Pacific Rail) agreed to pay NZ$20 million, but did not admit liability.
+In June 2007, David Richwhite (along with his shell company Midavia Railroad, formerly Pacific Railway) agreed to pay NZ$20 million, but he did not admit liability at all.